 UW GNM Study

 For certain exceptionally qualified professionals, any course from our MS curriculum can be taken individually, provided that the student can meet the course prerequisites.
 This option requires careful consideration as well as obtaining GNM status from the UW Graduate School, regardless of whether you plan on applying for the MS degree program.
-Students may take a maximum of 12 credits under GNM status.
+Students may take an unlimited number of credits under GNM status, but only 12 credits can apply towards the MS if later pursued.
 Please contact us to consider your GNM study proposal.